Last modified: July 22, 2019 | Previous Versions

 - "AUP" means the acceptable use policy set forth here for the Services: http://cloud.google.com/terms/aup.

 - "Brand Features" means the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as secured by such party from time to time.

 - "Committed Purchase(s)" have the meaning set forth in the Service Specific Terms.

 - "Confidential Information" means information that one party (or an Affiliate) discloses to the other party under this Agreement, and which is marked as confidential or would normally under the circumstances be considered confidential information.
 It does not include information that is independently developed by the recipient, is rightfully given to the recipient by a third party without confidentiality obligations, or becomes public through no fault of the recipient.
-Customer Data is considered Customer’s Confidential Information.
+Subject to the preceding sentence, Customer Data is considered Customer's Confidential Information.